Fritz Leonhardt: Major works

-His major structures include the Cologne-Rodenkirchen Bridge, Stuttgart Television Tower, Hamburg's Alster-Schwimmhalle and various cable-stayed bridges in Düsseldorf.
+His major structures include the Cologne-Rodenkirchen Bridge, Stuttgart Television Tower, Hamburg's Alsterschwimmhalle and various cable-stayed bridges in Düsseldorf.

 He also worked on the design of several cable-stayed bridges abroad, including the Pasco-Kennewick bridge (1978) in the U.S., and the Helgeland Bridge (1981) in Norway.

 Fritz Leonhardt Prize

 This prize was established in 1999 on the 90th anniversary of Leonhardt's birth, to recognise outstanding achievements in structural engineering.
 The first prize was awarded to Michel Virlogeux.
 Subsequent winners have included Jörg Schlaich (2002), René Walter (2005), and William F. Baker (engineer) (2009).